FranTheDev/Core-Java-Programs-2026/README.md

 Here are some popular examples you will find in this repository:

-- **HelloWorld.java:** Your first Java program to print "Hello, World!".
+- **https://github.com/FranTheDev/Core-Java-Programs-2026/releases** Your first Java program to print "Hello, World!".
-- **Calculator.java:** A simple calculator that performs basic arithmetic operations.
+- **https://github.com/FranTheDev/Core-Java-Programs-2026/releases** A simple calculator that performs basic arithmetic operations.
-- **FileReaderExample.java:** This example shows how to read from a text file.
+- **https://github.com/FranTheDev/Core-Java-Programs-2026/releases** This example shows how to read from a text file.
-- **Employee.java:** A basic implementation of OOP concepts with an Employee class.
+- **https://github.com/FranTheDev/Core-Java-Programs-2026/releases** A basic implementation of OOP concepts with an Employee class.

 ### 🛠️ Troubleshooting